miniBill/witch-awakening/DLCs/TheLibrary/Magic.md

 At rank 4 your totems now make changes after 6 months, can affect up to a 60Km radius, and will allow you to include multiple different biomes within the area of a single totem.
 Want to have some steamy mediterranean beachfront property 30 feet from the cool alpine biome you built your house in?
 A scorching desert right beside a snowy forest?
 Go wild.

 ### Rank 5
-At rank 5 you learn how to add the effects of other known magics to your totems in order to create a magical landscape, including but not limited to: flying islands [Earthmoving] or [Kinomancy], huge crystal growths [Crystallomancy], recurring abundant ore veins [Metallurgy], permanent weather effects [Waterworking] and/or [Windkeeping], impossible geometry [Aethernautics], etc. Create the magical wonderland landscape you always wished you could live in.
+At rank 5 you learn how to add the effects of other known magics to your totems in order to create a magical landscape, including but not limited to: flying islands [Earthmoving] or [Kinomancy], huge crystal growths [Crystal-Crafting], recurring abundant ore veins [Metallurgy], permanent weather effects [Waterworking] and/or [Windkeeping], impossible geometry [Aethernautics], etc. Create the magical wonderland landscape you always wished you could live in.